 Facelift surgery gives you the chance to lift sagging muscles and address the premature signs of ageing like fine lines, creases and skin laxity.
-This kind of plastic surgery is invasive and will take you some time to recover fully.
+This kind of cosmetic surgery is invasive and will take you some time to recover fully.
 For this reason, it’s essential that you take your facelift recovery time seriously and prepare yourself and your home so that you can dedicate a few weeks to proper rest and recovery.
 Let’s take a look at how to prepare for your facelift recovery time.

 Facelifts: How Painful Are They?

 Facelift surgeries are performed under a general anaesthetic so you don’t have to worry about pain during the operation.
-This kind of plastic surgery includes the most sensitive parts of the face so once the anaesthetic wears off, you can expect some discomfort.
+This kind of cosmetic surgery includes the most sensitive parts of the face so once the anaesthetic wears off, you can expect some discomfort.
 Any post-operative pain can be managed with pain medication.

 Facelift Recovery Time: What To Expect In The First Week